-Maritime zones Jurisdiction Who take actions Source Internal waters Sovereignty Coastal States Article 8 - "sovereignty" Article 2 - take the necessary steps to prevent passage Article 25 which is not innocent - right to take any steps authorized by its law for Article 27 (para.
-2) i Territorial sea the purposes of arrest or investigation on board a foreign ship passing through the territorial sea Coastal States after leaving internal waters - right to levy execution against or arrest a foreign Article 28, para 3. (civil ship lying in the territorial sea or passing jurisdiction in relation foreign ship) ii Contiguous zone exercise the control necessary to prevent and Coastal States Article 33 punish infringement of its customs, fiscal, immigration or sanitary laws and regulations within its territory or territorial sea Exclusive may take necessary measures (boarding, Coastal States Article 73 economic zone inspection, arrest, judicial proceedings) to ensure compliance with the laws and regulations adopted by it in conformity with the UNCLOS. - take effective measures to prevent and punish States Article 99 the transport of slaves - duty to cooperate in the repression of piracy Article 100 - seize pirate ship or aircraft Article 105 - cooperate in the suppression of illicit traffic in Article 108 TT: -1 narcotic drugs and psychotropic substance High seas - arrest any person or ship engaged in State having jurisdiction Article 109 unauthorized broadcasting and seize the (para 3) broadcasting apparatus - right of visit Article 110 - right of hot pursuit competent authorities of Article 111 the coastal state In terms of take all measures to prevent, reduce and control Article 194 and Section protection of the pollution of the marine environment States of Part XII marine environment 82 on 'criminal jurisdiction on board a foreign ship': Before tak ii.
+Maritime zones Jurisdiction Who take actions Source Internal waters Sovereignty Coastal States Article 8 Territorial sea - "sovereignty" Article 2 - take the necessary steps to prevent passage Article 25 which is not innocent - right to take any steps authorized by its law for Article 27 (para.
+2)i the purposes of arrest or investigation on board a foreign ship passing through the territorial sea Coastal States after leaving internal waters - right to levy execution against or arrest a foreign Article 28, para 3. (civil ship lying in the territorial sea or passing jurisdiction in relation to foreign ship) ii Contiguous zone exercise the control necessary to prevent and Coastal States Article 33 punish infringement of its customs, fiscal, immigration or sanitary laws and regulations within its territory or territorial sea Exclusive may take necessary measures (boarding, Coastal States Article 73 economic zone inspection, arrest, judicial proceedings) to ensure compliance with the laws and regulations adopted by it in conformity with the UNCLOS.
+A # 1 00 - take effective measures to prevent and punish States Article 99 the transport of slaves 4 A 11 100 - duty to cooperate in the repression of piracy - seize pirate ship or aircraft - Article 100 Article 105 - cooperate in the suppression of illicit traffic in 1 Article 103 narcotic drugs and psychotropic substance Article 100 High seas - arrest any person or ship engaged in State having jurisdiction Article 109 unauthorized broadcasting and seize the (para 3) Article 109 broadcasting apparatus (para 3) - right of visit Article 110 - right of hot pursuit competent authorities of Article 111 1.g.n. of not parount the coastal state 111111111111111111111111111111111111111 In terms of take all measures to prevent, reduce and control Article 194 and Section protection of the pollution of the marine environment States of Part XII marine environment i.
+Article 27 UNCLOS 1982 on 'criminal jurisdiction on board a foreign ship'.
+Before taking any steps, the coastal State shall notify a diplomatic agent or consular agent of the flag State.
+In case of emergency, this notification may be communicated while the measures are being taken. ii.
 Article 28 UNCLOS 1982 relates to civil jurisdiction in relation to foreign ships, accordingly, the coastal State should not stop or divert a foreign ship passing through the territorial sea for the purpose of exercising civil jurisdiction in relation to a person on board the ship.
-But the coastal State has the right to levy execution against or arrest a foreign ship lying in the territorial sea or passing through the territorial sea after leaving internal waters.
+But the coastal State has the right to levy execution against or arrest a foreign ship lying in the territorial sea or passing through the territorial sea after leaving internal waters